Richard Drew (photographer)

-Richard Drew (born December 6, 1946) is an American photojournalist best known for his work with the Associated Press (AP).
-Over a career spanning more than five decades, Drew has covered a wide range of major world events, from political movements to global tragedies.
+Richard Drew (born December 6, 1946) is an American photojournalist for the Associated Press.
+He is known for taking The Falling Man, a photograph of an unidentified man falling from the World Trade Center during the September 11 attacks.

-He gained international recognition for capturing “The Falling Man” photograph on September 11, 2001, which depicts a man falling from the North Tower of the World Trade Center during the terrorist attacks.
-The image became one of the most iconic and controversial photographs of the 21st century, symbolizing both the human cost of the tragedy and the ethical challenges of photojournalism.

 Career

-Drew began his career with the Associated Press in 1967 and was one of four press photographers present at the assassination of Robert F. Kennedy in Los Angeles in 1968.
+Drew began his career joined The Independent, a newspaper in Pasadena, where he photographed the assassination of Robert F. Kennedy in Los Angeles in 1968.
+He joined the Associated Press in 1970.
 Over the decades, his assignments have included coverage of political conventions, Olympic Games, and breaking news events across the United States and abroad.

 In 2001, he took the photo titled The Falling Man, which captured the image of a man falling from the World Trade Center towers following the September 11 attacks.
 A British documentary 9/11: The Falling Man about the photo premiered on the Discovery Times channel on September 10, 2007.

 Despite the controversy surrounding The Falling Man, Drew has maintained that his intent was to document a truthful, human moment in the chaos of the attacks.

 His work has been exhibited and discussed in numerous documentaries and books exploring the ethics of journalism, visual storytelling, and the legacy of 9/11 imagery.